 - Marijuana in a Motor Vehicle defenses

-- Auto searches based on claimed odor of marijuana as probable cause
+- Auto searches based on odor of marijuana as probable cause

 - Drug testing; screening vs. lab tests; false positives, proof of identity

-- Conflicts in law: definitions of marijuana vs. mixture vs. hemp
+- Conflicting definitions of marijuana vs. mixture vs. hemp

-- Unconstitutional presumption of “intent to sell” based on possession
+- Unconstitutional presumption: “intent to sell” based on possession

-- Circumstantial evidence isn’t enough unless inconsistent with any rational hypothesis except that of guilt
+- Circumstantial evidence not enough unless inconsistent with any rational hypothesis except guilt

 - Passenger vs. driver; mere presence is not enough jury instruction

-- Jury nullification and the rule of lenity, when defending marijuana cases
+- Jury nullification & rule of lenity, marijuana cases

 - First Amendment religious freedom defense